rovingpen/path-of-the-kings/chapters/chapter-04.md

 The boy complicated every case he touched.
 He appeared and disappeared without a trace---forensices was as at loss for words.
 Archer could sneak inside a warehouse, dispatch twenty armed criminals with a bow and arrows, tie them up, tip the police, and then vanish.

 There were too many questions and almost no answers.
-Evidence suggested a boy of fourteen to sixteen years old, but wasn't certain, and even if it was, there were thousands of boys in Fuyuki that fit the description.
+Evidence suggested a boy of fourteen to sixteen years old, but that wasn't certain, and even if it was, there were thousands of boys in Fuyuki that fit the description.

 The recent cases hadn't added anything new, and all Dojima had left was his resolve not to give up.